| Name | Size |

 Bitwarden, pass, and

-- Prompt the user when an application tries to access a password to provide some degree of observability
+- Prompt the user when an application tries to access a password to provide some degree of observability.

 - Prevent malicious applications from taking memory dumps by using

-- Keep the keyring locked as much as possible without impacting user comfort too much.
+PR_SET_DUMPABLE - Keep the keyring locked as much as possible without impacting user comfort too much.
 For example, don't unlock automatically on login.

 While this project aims to be a drop-in replacement for gnome-keyring, some